 Some benefits and financial supports in Scotland are administered by local councils, rather than Social Security Scotland.
 This includes help with council tax and the Scottish Welfare Fund.
 Find out more about financial support from councils in Scotland.

 The Scottish government also have negotiated certain changes to the way Universal Credit is paid in Scotland.
 In particular:

-The Scottish Government is introducing a new payment to help families with severely disabled children pay their winter heating costs.
+The Scottish Government has introduced a new payment to help families with severely disabled children pay their winter heating costs.